Santiago-Pedemonte/Private-Blockchains/Proof-of-Work Blockchain/README.md

 # How to use PoW Blockchain

-**Note:** Following this guide will create one full node with mining capabilities `firstNode`, and one full node that connect to it `secondNode`.
+**Note:** Following this guide will create one full node with mining capabilities `firstNode`, and one full node that connects to it `secondNode` through RPC.

 This is a fully working implementation of a Proof-of-work Blockchain.
 A transaction was successfully made through the network from one node to another: